Licensed Art Therapist

 Making art reduces stress and helps many teens engage more in therapy.
 Art therapy helps youth process difficult experiences and communicate feelings, thoughts and memories that are hard to express in words.
 Art therapy is also used during family therapy to support positive interactions and the sharing and revising of family stories.
 Artistic talent is not necessary and stick figures are welcome!

-Is your son or daughter experiencing anxiety due to increased stress, isolation, unknowns and changes?
+Is your teen experiencing anxiety due to increased stress, isolation, unknowns and changes?
 Therapy helps youth express and externalize their fears and worries and learn calming skills.
 Learning how to lower stress and manage anxiety leads to increased confidence and connection with others.

 Many teens and young adults are feeling more depressed during these challenging times.
 They are facing a future of unknowns and spending more time on screens than ever.
 Therapy helps youth maintain healthy, productive and safe behaviors.
 I have found that both talk therapy and Art Therapy help youth express and externalize difficult feelings and thoughts that are contributing to depression.

 I have more than 20 years experience providing treatment services to youth diagnosed with ADHD.
 I also taught art to students with ADHD and learning differences at a small private middle school for 5 years.
-It's common for youth with ADHD to struggle with managing school, emotional regulation, anxiety, depression and underlying feelings of shame about being different and struggling to meet expectations.
+It's common for youth with ADHD to struggle with managing school, emotional regulation, anxiety, depression and underlying feelings of shame.
 Therapy helps youth strengthen lagging skills and increase self-compassion and confidence.

 Erin Webb has not posted any group sessions.